 Lack of Unpaid Wages Post-termination

 Even if an employee gets terminated from a position within a company, in California, that employee still has rights to the payment expected for hours worked before termination.
-Regardless of whether a company or firm no longer employs a worker, they are entitled to the earnings for the hours they worked before leaving.
+Regardless of whether a company or firm no longer employs a worker, they are entitled to the u for the hours they worked before leaving.
+Failure to provide these unpaid wages is a violation of California law.

 Our Unpaid-Wages Lawyer Can Help If You’re a Victim of Wage Theft